A gluten-free diet requires the avoidance of all sources of gluten in the diet. Gluten is a protein found in wheat, rye and barley.

 ‘Pure’ uncontaminated oats can be tolerated by the majority of people with coeliac disease.

-If in doubt, check with your healthcare professional, or look in Coeliac UK’s Food & Drink Directory.
+If in doubt, check with your healthcare professional, or look in Coeliac UK’s Food & Drink Guide.

 What foods should be checked carefully?